Wondering if there are mosquitoes in Bora Bora?

 This is because these bungalows are away from the shore and mosquitoes tend to be found inland.

-If you’re not staying in one of the fancy resorts or an overwater bungalow then you might want to take some extra precautions.
+If you’re not staying at one of the fancy resorts or an overwater bungalow then you might want to take some extra precautions.

 The non-luxury hotels don’t usually spray mosquito repellent regularly so more mosquitoes will be present and you may be bitten.